cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

 directly used as the number of cache entries, we also now know that this means that we can only do one major fault or read at a time within a block as any further reads occurring at the same time will become blocked in the `wait_event()` code mentioned earlier.
-This clearly shows as being the reason why we get descheduled from the CPU, and thus the reason why overall forward progress of our program stalls.
+As such, this is clearly shown to be the reason why we get descheduled from the CPU, and therefore the reason why overall forward progress of our program stalls.

 ![Priority inversions?
 In *my* Linux?
 It's more likely than you think.](/images/blog/squashfs/archer.png)